perrawd/1dv610-lab1-tokenizer/README.md

 ## Classes

-### TokenizedSubString
+### Token
-Creates a new object representing a token of a substring.
+Creates a new object representing a tokeized substring.

 Constructor parameters:
 - {string} tokenMatch The index of token.